"The list shows the remarkable resilience and diversity of Asian businesses in the UK."

 With this decrease, Mittal was knocked off the top of the list by Gopichand and Srichand Hinduja.
 With their increase of £3 billion, the Hinduja brothers are now estimated to have a total net worth of £12.5 billion.

-3rd place on the list was awarded to Anil Agarwal, founder and executive chairman of UK based Vedanta Resources, which is a global diversified metals and mining company based in London.
+3rd place on the Asian Rich List was awarded to Anil Agarwal, founder and executive chairman of UK based Vedanta Resources, which is a global diversified metals and mining company based in London.
 It is also the largest mining of non-ferrous metals company in India, with operations on going in Australia and Zambia.

 5th place went to Ranjit and Baljinder Boparan, the founders and owners of 2 Sisters Food Group in the West Midlands.
 He is also known as the ‘Chicken King’ and has an estimated personal fortune of £190 million.